 - The Colorado Hemp Project – The Colorado Hemp Project is an organic farming consultancy based in Denver, Colorado.
 They assist farmers throughout the United States with industrial hemp seeds appropriate for farming as well as research and information on growing hemp.

 - Synchronicity Hemp Blog – Of course, no list of Colorado hemp resources would be complete without including our own blog!
 Synchronicity strives to provide the highest quality information about all things hemp and hemp oil.
-From the history of hemp, to how it works, to hemp recipes we’ve got you covered.
+From the history of hemp, to what makes Full-Spectrum different from other CBDs, right down to simple hemp recipes.
+We’ve got you covered.